5hadowblad3/5hadowblad3.github.io/_pages/about.md

 ## Funding and Cooperation
 Our work **Pangolin** published in **S&P 2020** has been successfully deployed in the Huawei tool-chain and detected more than thousands of crashes/bugs!
-We have thus received the **Huawei Distinguish collaboration 2021** award!
+We have thus received the **Huawei Distinguish collaborator 2021** award!

 ## Reviewer/Sub-/Co-reviewer
 * [TIFS'20](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206)